How to Protect Your Identity Online

 Use Strong Passwords

 If you regularly use the internet, chances are you will have numerous accounts for your social media, banking, and work.
 Passwords for these accounts need to be hard to crack, otherwise you will be putting yourself at risk of a cyber-attack.
 If possible, use an encrypted password which will add an extra layer of protection.
 A strong password will not only keep you safe but give you peace of mind that your details won't be compromised.
 Make sure that you use a combination of symbols, capital letters and lowercase characters for your password, and avoid using easy to find information like your date of birth.
+A password manager, such as NordPass, could greatly facilitate the process of generating strong passwords as well as safely storing them.

 Use Two-Factor Authentication